Clear, professional plumbing help

 Map showing the Gotta Go Plumbing service area around Owensboro, Kentucky.

-If water collects in the sump pit but the pump does not run, runs constantly, hums, trips a breaker, or cannot keep up, the sump pump may be the issue.
-If the pump works but water still enters from walls, windows, grading, gutters, or exterior drains, outside drainage may be part of the problem.
-A plumbing visit can test the pump, check the discharge line, look for clogs, and identify whether the water appears connected to a plumbing or sewer issue.
+If water collects in the pit but the pump does not run, hums, trips a breaker, or cannot keep up, the equipment may be the issue.
+If it works but water still enters from walls, windows, grading, gutters, or exterior drains, outside drainage may be part of the problem.
+A plumbing visit can test the pump, check the outlet line, and identify whether the water appears connected to plumbing or sewer trouble.
 Some homes need both plumbing help and drainage improvements.

 Yes.
-Spring is a good time to test the sump pump, clean the pit, confirm the float moves freely, check the discharge line, and make sure water is being pushed away from the home.
+Spring is a good time to test the sump pump, clean the pit, confirm the float moves freely, check the discharge line, and make sure water is moving away from the home.
+That kind of sump pump maintenance gives a homeowner practical maintenance tips and helps catch problems before the first big storm.
 You should also look for a backup battery, alarm, or secondary pump if the basement or crawlspace has flooded before.
-Do not wait for the first major storm to find out the pump has failed.
-If the pump is old, noisy, cycling constantly, or struggling to keep up, schedule service before heavy rain becomes a problem.
+If the pump is old, noisy, or struggling to keep up, schedule service before heavy rain becomes a problem.

 Talk to a Plumber